 However, according to the Daily Telegraph, there is a growing Workaholics Anonymous movement and more and more people are presenting themselves at doctors’ surgeries with symptoms of ‘burnout’.
 Economic worries seem to increase the problem – a lot of people seem to think that they have a duty to work obsessively, despite the negative consequences for their relationships and health.

 The past decade has seen an increased awareness of behavioural addictions with gambling, gaming, shopping and viewing porn being very much in the news.
 All these contain an element of escape from reality and there may be a part of this in workaholic behaviour too.

 At its most extreme, workaholism can fulfil all the diagnostic criteria for a disease of addiction (the DSM IV cites: “preoccupation, increased tolerance, withdrawals, repeating the behaviour, adverse effect on lifestyle, negative effect on moral values and relapse”).
-For many people however, working excessively long hours to the detriment of health, home and happiness is simply business as usual and it should not be pathologised.
+For many people, however, working excessively long hours to the detriment of health, home and happiness is simply business as usual.

 For most overworked and stressed-out people in the UK, what is needed is a re-evaluation of priorities so that a proper balance can be found in their lives.
 Some counselling may be helpful in this.
 Karoshi should not be an option.